featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

   }
 });
 ```
+You can get the repository via `fhConfig.repository()`

-#### 5. Reacting to feature updates
+#### Feature updates listener

-If the SDK detects a new version of a feature comes from the server, you can attach listeners
+If the SDK detects a feature update, you also have an option to attach listeners
 to these updates.
 The feature value may not change, but you will be able to evaluate the feature
-again and determine if it has changed for your _Context_.
+again and determine if it has changed for your _Context_:

-Unlike the normal use of features, you should attach callbacks to the repository, so

 ```typescript
 const context = await fhConfig.newContext().build();